 What distinguishes TikTok from other social media giants is that it is owned and operated by a Chinese company.
 ByteDance, the company that owns TikTok, is headquartered in Beijing and is worth over $100 billion.
 Chinese domestic laws and regulations, along with internal party politics, can make it hard to parse whether a company is independent or coordinating with the Chinese Communist Party.

 However, there is little evidence ByteDance wants to resist the Chinese government.
 In fact, there are numerous examples that it is complicit in the Chinese Communist Party’s authoritarian policies.
-In 2018, ByteDance shut down Neihan Duanzi, a Chinese social media platform that was primarily used to share jokes and comedy, after state censors accused it of hosting “vulgar” content.
-Afterward, ByteDance said that it would “deepen cooperation” with the Chinese communist party.
-It then hired 2,000 more “content reviewers” and stated that “strong political sensitivity” would be an asset for the position.
+In 2018, ByteDance shut down Neihan Duanzi, a Chinese social media platform that was primarily used to share jokes and comedy, after state censors accused it of hosting “vulgar” content(new window).
+Afterward, ByteDance said that it would “deepen cooperation(new window)” with the Chinese communist party.
+It then hired 2,000 more “content reviewers(new window)” and stated that “strong political sensitivity” would be an asset for the position.